 (3) Morning Sickness Solutions

-While it’s one of the most common first trimester symptoms, scientists still aren’t entirely sure why morning sickness occurs so much.
+While it’s one of the most common first-trimester symptoms, the healthcare community still isn’t entirely sure why morning sickness is most frequent during the first trimester.

 The most likely theory is that it stems from the ever-increasing levels of human chorionic gonadotropin (hCG), the pregnancy hormone.